-Cal, Ricky and Girard were all actually introduced during driver introductions at the 2005 UAW Ford 500 at Talladega.
+Cal, Ricky, and Girard were all introduced during driver introductions at the 2005 UAW Ford 500 at Talladega.
 Ricky and Cal were cheered, but when Girard was introduced as a driver from France driving the Perrier car, the entire crowd started booing without any prompting.

 NASCAR officials objected to the original title of Talladega Nights, so the working title was then changed to the name of the production company, High, Wide, and Handsome.
 Loud and Proud also was considered.
 Following a brief phase in which the movie did not have a title, the film eventually reverted to its original title.

-The young woman who plays the artist during the brunch scene at the French driver's house is actually the artist of that painting.
+The young woman who plays the artist during the brunch scene at Jean Girard's (Sacha Baron Cohen's) house is actually the artist of that painting.
 She was commissioned to do the painting and was then asked if she would play the artist in the film.

 When Ricky gets out of the hospital and sees that Jean Girard has replaced him as the lead driver the song that can be heard is "Marie Douceur, Marie Colère", sung in French by Marie Laforêt to the tune of The Rolling Stones' "Paint It, Black".